DinMo

 Using first-party data allows for new marketing strategies, such as using high Lifetime Value (LTV) audiences or new possibilities for marketing automation.
 To navigate this new cookie-less era successfully, it is essential to send all your data, both CRM and conversions, to advertising platforms.

-The end of third-party cookies also means new experiments.
+The restrictions on third-party cookies also means new experiments.
 It's time to explore new horizons and strengthen your multichannel strategy.
 The key to success lies in clearly defining your goals and understanding your target audience, again thanks to your 1st-party data.

 Several targeting options are also beginning to stand out: the use of a universal ID, the new boom of contextual targeting, and the arrival of cohort-based solutions, to name a few.